JiaweiZhuang/old_cloud_GC/README.md

 #### Update GEOS-Chem source code and post-processing tools

-* Make the public release of GEOS-Chem fully compatible with gfortran
+* Make the public release version of GEOS-Chem fully compatible with gfortran

 The public release of v11-01 is now compatible with gfortran-5 but not gfortran-6.

 v11-02 (in development) works with gfortran-6.

+gfortran is the key to make this entire thing possible.
+Unlike ifort, it is free and can be quickly installed on any systems.

 * Replace IDL with python, which is free and open-source

-I developed a python tool(https://bitbucket.org/gcst/gcpy) primarily for GCHP, but we will make it fully compatible with GEOS-Chem classic too.
+I've developed a python tool(https://bitbucket.org/gcst/gcpy) primarily for GCHP, but we will make it fully compatible with GEOS-Chem classic too.

 It actually requires more change to the GEOS-Chem code than to the python code.
 Once GEOS-Chem can output all diagnostics in NetCDF format instead of in bpch format, they can be very easily handled by any languages.
 This is expected to be finished in v11-02.

-* (Long-term) Enable GCHP to run on the cloud.
+* (Long-term) Make GCHP run on the cloud.

 GCHP is not compatible with gfortran now.
+Setting an MPI cluster on the cloud is also much tricker, although doable.

 #### Design a strategy for long-term, economical workflow.